sethmachine/universal-sound-board/README.md

 ### List all supported audio formats for a single device

 Lists all supported audio formats for a single device.
-Each element in the list output is used as input to install the audio device to USB so it can be wired to another audio device.
+Each element in the list output is used as input to install the audio device to USBD so it can be wired to another audio device.

 #### Request
 ```shell